Beware of Pickpockets: A Practical Attack against Blocking Cards: Countermeasure

 \section{Countermeasure}

-As an outcome of our spectrum analysis performed against the $14$ blocking cards, we identify three different behaviors adopted to protect a smart card: a shielding approach, which completely obfuscates the signal emitted by the smart card; a noise emitted at multiple fixed frequencies; a noise emitted with a close-to-white spectral distribution.
-The first two are successful, as they effectively protect smart cards from malicious attempts to steal their content.
-In contrast, the third approach allows an adversary to complete an attack like the one we propose in this paper.
+As an outcome of our spectrum analysis performed against the $11$ reactive blocking cards, we identify two different behaviors adopted to protect a smart card: a noise emitted at multiple fixed frequencies; a noise emitted with a close-to-white spectral distribution.
+The first is successful, as it effectively protects smart cards from malicious attempts to steal their content.
+In contrast, the second approach allows an adversary to complete an attack like the one we propose in this paper.
 In this section, we perform an extended analysis of the features that a noise emitted by a blocking card should have to be effective, whether it is a \emph{white} or a \emph{noise emitted at multiple fixed frequencies}.
 To this purpose, we develop a simulated environment where the noise is directly added to the clean communication signal between the reader and the smart card without considering real-world phenomena such as attenuation or reflection.
 Then we consider the performance of our demodulator with different noise compositions.
 We experiment with clear communication recorded with a MIFARE Classic.
 We measure the performance of the demodulation in terms of the Card Demodulation Rate (introduced in Section~\ref{sec:results}) and the Reader Demodulation Rate, which can be defined similarly as the number of reader messages correctly demodulated by the attacker over the total number of reader messages exchanged.

 \parag{White Gaussian noise} In this test, we add white (i.e., uncorrelated) Gaussian noise with different compositions to the clear signal.
 We first calculate the \ac{std} of the original clean signal to estimate its variability.
 Then, we generate white Gaussian noise signal, using as \ac{std} the clean signal \ac{std} multiplied by different percentages: $5\%$, $10\%$, $15\%$, $20\%$, $25\%$, and $30\%$.
 Finally, we sum the original signal with the noisy signal and demodulate the message obtained with the superposition principle.
 Figure~\ref{fig:gaussianNoise} shows an example of the signal obtained.